AvraSaslow/ea-rimorphis/README.md

 Additional "explorations" notebooks have been included showing more of the process completed to finalize the workflow.

-Combined workflow: RIMORPHIS workflow.ipynb

-Hydrofunctions workflow: Hydrofunctions_discharge_KJT_04032022.ipynb

-Google Earth Engine workflow: GEE_sentinel2_MSgage_KJT_04032022.ipynb
+Combined workflow: RIMORPHIS workflow.ipynb \n Hydrofunctions workflow: Hydrofunctions_discharge_KJT_04032022.ipynb \n Google Earth Engine workflow: GEE_sentinel2_MSgage_KJT_04032022.ipynb

 ## Input Data Required
 TODO

 ## Development Environment
-TODO
+The notebooks were developed using Python 3.9.5 on a Mac system.
+The workflow utilizes packages from NumPy, EarthPy, Hydrofunctions.
+Folium, Geemap, and Matplotlib.
+The workbook was developed using the [earth-analytics-python environment](https://github.com/earthlab/earth-analytics-python-env).

 ## Notebooks
 TODO